Further Miscellaneous Facts and Information from the Suters era at Uxbridge and Slough......

 One of the most difficult moves was when TV presenter Richard Dimbleby moved to an island in the middle of the River Thames.
 It was very much an "all hands on deck" for this somewhat complicated move.

 The service was run by Archie Taylor.
 In the the early 1960s the existing vans were replaced by an "A" registered large Bedford van and a "B" registration Bedford van.
+(Right hand image below in the right of picture).

 The larger vehicle was like this "Bestways" removal van from that era, in fact when the removal service was closed the Suters van was sold to Bestways.

 When the Uxbridge store was re-built in the 1930s the front and rear windows formed window displays customers could look at easily in the evenings or on a Sunday.
-This arrangement lasted til the 1960s when the front was changed at Uxbridge to increase sales space inside and the rear was also modified.
+This arrangement lasted till the 1960s when the front was changed at Uxbridge to increase sales space inside and the rear was also modified.
 Metal gates were then pulled across and locked for the night.
 Mr Charlie Aldin who was in charge of the despatch area and had the use of the "Suters" delivery bike shown by the round window in the left hand image above lived locally and would return to the store during the course of the evening to lock up.

 At Slough a similar arrangement was made until the store was re-built in the 1960s

-Between the main store and Milwards Shoes (in 2015 Clarks) on the right an arcade was created with windows and vending machines.
+24/7 shopping in Slough - Between the main store and Milwards Shoes (in 2015 Clarks) on the right an arcade was created with windows and vending machines.
 These vending machines not only sold sweets, but also items like Corgi model cars, nylons etc so Suters in Slough was open 24/7.
 This arcade led to further side doors and to the car park at the rear.
 This meant the store had display windows on three sides of the building.

 Staff Accommodation: Over the years the company had purchased a lot of property in the Slough area for staff accommodation, some of it was used occasionally as "back up" warehouse space for busy periods such as Christmas.
+There was a house opposite the old Fisher and Denning / Suters Warehouse in India Road, Slough occupied by a member of staff and his family.

 Although much of this propery either became part of some development or was sold on, a large house in Datchet (Above left) was divided into flats and used by staff.
-Even in the 60s and 70s if you were advertising for specialist staff, you might have to provide accommodation as they could be moving from the other side of the country were property prices were much lower.
+Even in the 60s and 70s if you were advertising for specialist staff, you might have to provide accommodation as they could be moving from the other side of the country where property prices were much lower.

 Slough and Uxbridge Apart from Directors, Managers and buyers, the majority of the staff at Suters had to clock in and clock out.
 This worked by cards (as per image below) being put in the clock recording machine and a different colour card for each week.
 The individual cards would then have to be individually calculated by hand by the wages office.The system also applied to Saturday staff.